mmeyer2k/mmeyer2k.github.io/_posts/2018-10-12-encrypt-environment-file.md

 #### Automate change deployment

-Add this to any relevant sections of your `Envoy.blade.php`.
-This will decrypt the production env file and overwrite the contents of `.env` with it.
+Add this to any relevant sections of your `Envoy.blade.php` to decrypt and overwrite the contents of `.env` with `.env.production`.

 ```bash
 php artisan env:decrypt ; cp -fv .env.production .env